TosbackCgusBridge-Bot/CGUs-versions/Replacements/Privacy Policy.md

 Gift Registries

-We currently do not take gift registry signups online, but if you set up a gift registry with us via telephone, the following information is requested: name, address, phone number, e-mail address (optional), any wedding date, “ship to&rdquor. address, and requested item(s) for selected pattern(s).
-The only information released is the “ship to&rdquor. address when those purchasing for the recipient request this information.
+We currently do not take gift registry signups online, but if you set up a gift registry with us via telephone, the following information is requested: name, address, phone number, e-mail address (optional), any wedding date, “ship to” address, and requested item(s) for selected pattern(s).
+The only information released is the “ship to” address when those purchasing for the recipient request this information.
 All other information remains confidential.

 When purchasing items from a registry, we request the following information: name, address, phone number, and e-mail address if correspondence is requested via e-mail.
 This information is only used to process the order and to contact the purchaser in the event there is a problem with the order and/or payment.
 In the event the gift recipient has misplaced a receipt or a gift card, we will inform the recipient of the purchaser’s name.
 All other information remains confidential.